dmamontov/hass-miwifi/README.md

 **Q. Can I use the router in `repeater mode` or `access point mode` without a parent MiWiFi device?**

-**A.** It is possible with the `force_load_repeater_devices` option enabled.
+**A.** It is possible with the `is_force_load` option enabled.
 But there is a limitation.
 You will not see IP, uptime, and connection type, but the name will be the mac-address.

 **Q. Does Mesh support routers?**